digital-futures-academy/airport-challenge/README-DC.md

 1. Check that initTakeoff returns a confirmation message when a plane leaves the airport
 2. Check that initTakeoff reduces planeArray.length by one
-3. Check that initTakeoff increases planesEnroute.length by one
-4. Check that initTakeoff removes the plane passed to it from planeArray
+3. Check that initTakeoff removes the plane passed to it from planeArray

 ```
 5.